Full Sail Ministries

 Pastor Danilo is originally from the south part of the country (Pérez Zeledón) and found his calling for ministry after moving to Obandito, Sardinal many years ago.
 His church has been in existence for 12 years and Pastor Danilo and his wife Alfonsina started leading the ministry 7 years ago when the church leaders recognized their spirit of service.
 When Pastor Danilo and Alfonsina first began attending, the church was simply a basic structure that had few walls.
 It was through their leadership and the grace of God that they managed to build a beautiful church for their community.
 Currently, the congregation is mainly comprised of women, as the men in the community are reluctant to ‘get closer to God’.
 This unfortunately has had a negative impact on the church’s financial health as most of the families’ incomes are controlled by these same men.
 It is the goal of Pastor Danilo to change this dynamic in his church and in the community.

-Pastor Jose Jimenez and Nubio Grillo, Sardinal, Costa Rica
+Pastor Jose Jiménez and Nubia Grillo, Sardinal, Costa Rica

 Pastor Jose and his wife Nubia arrived in Sardinal many years ago, called by God into His service, starting their ministry with virtually no resources.
 They had come from Alajuela and had originally worked in Bagaces, raising cattle.
 Pastor Jose was willing to work at anything to raise money for the ministry – cleaning homes, doing laundry, all kinds of manual labor – because his passion for the church was truly a labor of love.
 And despite health challenges his wife continues to experience, both Pastor Jose and Nubia have been able to grow their ministry.
 He is now a full-time pastor, and their church offers several discipleship programs for children and adults, with an emphasis on evangelism.

-Pastor Sergio and Maribel Gonzalez, in Guadalupe, Liberia
+Pastor Sergio González and Maribel, in Guadalupe, Liberia

 Pastor Sergio and his wife Maribel were married 26 years ago when he was just 19 years old and she was 18.
 From that moment on, they committed their life to serving the Lord and building the Kingdom of God through their church called Iglesia Sin Muros, which translated means ‘church without walls’.
 Eventually, they were able to purchase the property their church now sits on and that they still lead today.
 Their main vision is to share the good news of salvation and establish a strong discipleship program within, as well as outside of, their congregation’s church.
 Their desire is to grow their outreach to include the children of the community, as well as continuing to be a place of rest and restoration for all.

-Pastor Eduardo Rodriguez and Wendy Porras, Sarapiqui, Costa Roca
+Pastor Eduardo Rodriguez and Wendy Porras, Sarapiqui, Costa Rica

 Pastor Eduardo’s church is new, just recently formed in 2021.
 Pastor Eduardo’s father was sick, and a group of 5 people decided to visit him and pray for his health.
 After that, this same group decided to start meeting regularly for prayer, and their only option at the time was to meet in a shed.
 Since then, the church has grown rapidly and because of this, there is a big need for discipleship among the congregation.
 Thankfully, the church has been able to secure ownership of a property and were even able to buy a bus for transportation of the congregation.
 They have a big heart for the community and are involved in projects for the elderly, the children and social/renovation projects for households.